DivyaSriThatikonda/agentic-rag-chatbot/README.md

 1. Prerequisites

+a.
 Python 3.9 or higher

+b.
 An active Pinecone account

+c.
 An active OpenRouter.ai account

 2. Clone the Repository